dorothylo/CIND820/README.md

 ### Q1: What exploratory data analysis and preprocessing techniques are necessary to prepare the dataset for modeling?

+To prepare the credit card approval dataset for modeling, the following exploratory data analysis and preprocessing techniques were applied:

-- Use ProfileReport for EDA
+    1. Used ProfileReport for EDA
-- Visualize the customer status
+    2. Visualized the customer status
-- Create the dependent variable
+    3. Created the dependent variable
-- Merge the datasets
+    4. Merged the datasets
-- Deal with missing values
+    5. Dealt with missing values
-- Change the days into years
+    6. Changed the days into years
-- Adjust datatypes
+    7. Adjusted datatypes
-- Apply encoding for categorical features
+    8. Applied encoding for categorical features
-- Deal with imbalance dataset
+    9. Dealt with imbalance dataset
-- stardarize data
+    10. Stardarized data
-- Identify and handle outliers
+    11. Identified and handle outliers

 ### Q2: Which features are influential predictors for classifying credit card approval data?

+To determine the influential predictors for classifying credit card approval data, the following feature selection techniques were applied:

-- Apply filter method by f-value using feature extraction
+    1. Applied filter method by f-value using feature extraction
-- Summarize score and selected features
+    2. Summarized score and selected features
-- Apply wrapper method by Recursive Feature Elimination (RFE)
+    3. Applied wrapper method by Recursive Feature Elimination (RFE)
-- Use the extra trees forest method for feature selection analysis
+    4. Used the extra trees forest method for feature selection analysis

 ### Q3: How does Logistic Regression perform for credit card approval classification compared to other techniques in terms of effectiveness, efficiency, and stability?

+To compare the performance of Logistic Regression with other techniques for credit card approval classification in terms of effectiveness, efficiency, and stability, the following steps were taken:

+    1. Splitted dataset into train and test sets
-- Train and test models with SVM, Random Forest, Logistic Regression, KNN, and Decision Tree
+    2. Built models: SVM, Random Forest, Logistic Regression, KNN, and Decision Tree
-- Compare models using evaluation metrics: accuracy, precision, recall, f1, and auc
+    3. Compared models using evaluation metrics: accuracy, precision, recall, f1, and auc
-- Will work on tuning model by focusing on recall/f1/auc
+    4. Model tuning - Used RandomSearchCV and Repeated Stratified K-fold for best parameters